rdcoletta/sv_nams/README.md

 # done
 ```

 Finally, I wrote `scripts/correct_SNP-names_rils.R` to make sure SNPs from RILs have the same name as the ones from parents.
+This script will generate the file `NAM_rils_SNPs.$cross.not-in-SVs.not-imputed.best-markers.correct-marker-names.hmp.txt`, which will be used later when merging SNPs with SVs.

 ```bash
 cd ~/projects/sv_nams/data/GBS-output/tmp/